tomkonidas/konidas/content/posts/tcpip.md

 > This is where the TCP/**IP** gets it's `IP` from.

-It is kind of like a postal service, it defines the details of where its coming from and where its going to.
+Think of this layer as a postal service, it defines the details of where its coming from and where its going to.

-Has a `source` and `destination` IP in the header.
+It adds a header to the segment with a `source` and `destination` IP.
+This is called a **Packet**.

 ## Data-Link & Physical

 > Usually bunched together since they work very closely.

-Data-Link later consists of how its going to send.
+The Data-Link layer consists of how its going to send.
-Such as:
+Defining technologies such as:

 - wifi
 - Ethernet

+This layer adds both a Header and Trailer to the packet, which then becomes a **Frame**.

+Some important information held in the Frame header are MAC addresses.
+That is the unique address give to a device.
+They look something like `00:AB:43:12:CC:21`.
+The first 3 bytes are provided by the IEEE to a vendor (called the OUI -> Organizationally unique identifier), this is because every MAC must be unique so vendors request a number and the IEEE provide them.
+Any vendor that wants to sell hardware must go through the process of registering and obtaining a OUI from the IEEE.
+The manufacturer then adds another 3 bytes to the end ny their own choosing for products.
+This is very interesting because you can know the vendor of a device by looking up the first 3 bytes of a MAC address.

+The Trailer in the Frame is used for Error Detection (**Note this is not error recovery, ONLY detection**)

-The Physical Layer is the actual cabling and energy used to transmit the data.
+The Physical Layer consists of the actual cabling and energy used to transmit the data.
 Hardware examples include:

 - Cables